FlerBaDet/BrendanKane_GameDesignPortfolio/README.md

 ## Game Design Portfolio

 Welcome to my portfolio!
 Here is all of my work from University and where my own personal projects can be found.
+I have been making games since grade 9 in high school working from Batch to Turing and then on to Python.
+In highschool I participated in multiple GMTK Game Jams using the Unity engine, and now I am devolping Unity Projects through my program at Brock University.

 ## University
 This is a collection of my projects created while attending Brock University